jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (ii) on or after 1 October 2010, choosing the 0.105 payment rate.

 ### 4 Interest: most companies
-The payment rate for a payment of resident passive income that consists of interest is set out in table 3 if the recipient of the payment is a company that is not a trustee or a Maori authority.
-However, this restriction does not apply if the trustee is a portfolio investment entity.
+(1) The payment rate for a payment of resident passive income that consists of interest is set out in table 3 if the recipient of the payment is a company that is not a Maori authority.
+(2) For the purposes of subclause (1), a company includes a company that is acting in the capacity of trustee for a portfolio investment entity.
 Table 3This is a small table having 3 columns.
 The first row is the headings for the columns.
 The entries in column 2 have more than 1 line of text and several have paragraphs, sometimes with subparagraphs.
 The entries in column 3 are on the same line as the last line of the entry in column 2.RowConditionsPayment rate1The payer of the interest—0.282The payer of the interest—0.283The payer of the interest—0.334The payer of the interest has not been supplied with the tax file number of a person who is paid the interest.0.33 How to use this table:Find the applicable condition, in the second column, in order to find the relevant rate to apply, in the third column.
   (a) has been supplied with the tax file number of a person who is paid interest; and (b) has not received a payment rate election from the recipient of the interest, ignoring the receipt of an election for the 0.33 payment rate before 1 October 2010 (if any).
   (a) has been supplied with the tax file number of a person who is paid interest; and